CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 Puhti, Mahti and LUMI each have
 [their own web interface](../../computing/webinterface/index.md), which allows interacting with the supercomputer using a web browser.
-The web interface is a good choice for interactive computing, such as developing code or exploring and visualizing data.
+The web interface is a good choice for interactive computing, such as analyzing, exploring and visualizing data.
 For this purpose, the web interface features multiple interactive applications, like
 [Visual Studio Code](../../computing/webinterface/vscode.md),